thriveweb/photospace-responsive/readme.txt

 == Changelog ==

 = 2.0.0 =
-* Rebuild in new modern plugin template
+* Rebuild plugin with a new modern plugin template thanks to Hugh Lashbrooke! https://github.com/hlashbrooke/WordPress-Plugin-Template

 = 1.1.8 =
 * Security update